ashton0223/inefficiency-and-a-calculator/README.md

 # inefficiency-and-a-calculator
-Creating a programming language in order to run a calculator
+Creating a programming language in order to run a calculator.

 ## Be careful running this!
 It will create a 12 gigabyte script in the directory in which this is run.